sailfish009/openstructure/modules/gfx/doc/entity.rst

 .. class:: Entity(name, entity)
            Entity(name, render_mode, entity)

-  Graphical representation of entitites.
+  Graphical representation of entities.

-  :param name: Name of the entity
+  :param name: Name of the entity.
   :type  name: str
   :param render_mode: One of the :ref:`render-mode`.
      Defaults to :obj:`SIMPLE`.